-I am a Vermont-based (and at times Israel-based) communications and political professional, known in Vermont public discourse both for my earlier career in state politics and government communications and, since Oct 7, 2023, for outspoken pro-Israel advocacy and antisemitism-focused organizing.
+I am a Vermont-based (and at times Israel-based) communications and political professional, known in Vermont public discourse both for my earlier career in state politics and government communications and, since Oct 7, 2023, for outspoken advocacy about antizionism, antisemitism, Israel, and community focused local organizing.

-I began my professional career in journalism after graduating from Northwestern University with a degree in the field.
+My professional career in journalism began in Vermont with a job as a copy editor, paginator, and reporter for the Barre-Montpelier Times Argus after graduating from Northwestern University with a degree in the field.
 Like many journalists, I was driven by a desire to understand how societies function and how stories shape public perception.
-In 2006, I moved to Vermont, where I worked as a reporter for the Barre-Montpelier Times Argus.
-It was there that I learned the craft properly, covering local government, communities, and the everyday issues that define people’s lives.
+I worked in Vermont journalism for five years, as a producer, reporter, and anchor at CBS affiliate WCAX-TV and as a field reporter for MTV News’ Street Team ’08.

-In 2011, I made a decision that would profoundly shape the course of my life.
-I left Vermont to spend a year in Israel as part of a teaching fellowship.
-Living in Israel was not just a professional experience, but a personal one.
-It deepened my connection to Jewish identity, history, and the realities of Israeli society.
+In 2011, I left Vermont to spend a year in Israel as part of a MASA pilot program: Israel Teaching Fellows.
+Teaching students English as I was working to learn Hebrew and Arabic built a bond of shared vulnerability between us (and many hilarious moments.)
 It also exposed me to the complexities of a country that is often discussed in abstraction but experienced very differently on the ground.

-His death profoundly affected me and was one of the reasons I felt compelled to return to Israel in the aftermath, to bear witness and to stand with the people and communities who had been devastated.
+I returned to bear witness and to stand with the people and communities of Israel.
 As I said at the time, his death motivated me to go back and see firsthand what had happened.
-This eventually led me to help found Shalom Alliance, a Vermont-based Jewish organisation.
-Our mission has been to support the Jewish community, to raise awareness about antisemitism, and to ensure that Jewish voices are not marginalised or ignored.
+This eventually led me to help found Shalom Alliance, a Vermont-based Jewish organisation focused on antisemitism in the K-12 space.

 This work has not always been easy.
 Speaking out publicly carries risks.
 I have experienced intimidation and hostility as a result of my advocacy.
 But I believe deeply that silence is not an option.